 In England when war broke out, Olive went to Belgium with her own ambulance.
 The adventure was short-lived when she was suspected of being a spy.
 In 1915 she was sent with her ambulance called “Ella” to France as part of the Scottish Women’s Hospitals for Foreign Service.
-After six months the hospital was sent to help in Serbia where there was desperate fighting against the Turks.
+After six months the hospital was sent to help in Serbia where there was desperate fighting.
 The hospital was established near the Greek border.
 They were driven out by the enemy advance several weeks later.

 In 1916 Olive joined the Serbian Army as a driver attached to the medical headquarters at Salonika.
 During her service she often drove her ambulance for extended hours over tortuous roads, worked amid the debris of war, and lived rough.
 She worked tirelessly, often required to do mechanical work and constantly repairing punctures.
 A couple of times she narrowly escaped capture.